Comparison of Private Housing, Mobile Home Lot Rental, Public and Subsidized Housing Unlawful Detainer (Eviction) Action

 Section 8 Certificates and Vouchers

-HUD Subsidized and IRS Tax Credit Projects
+HUD Subsidized Projects

 Moderate Rehabilitation Projects